yankeesback/TwitchNoSub-with-Quality-options-/README.md

 You have to install the extension manually:

-Go in manage extension (chrome://extensions/ in chrome) Hit Load unpacked extension and select the unzipped folder of the extension.
+Go in manage extension (chrome://extensions/ in chrome) Hit Load unpacked extension (after enabling developer mod) and select the unzipped folder of the extension.

 # Usage
 Go on a Twitch vod page (https://www.twitch.tv/videos/*) and refresh the page to watch it.